sungnga/AirBnB_clone_v2/README.md

 `City.show(my_city_id)`

 # MySQL

 In addition to FileStorage and JSON, SQLAlchemy and MySQL may be used for storage as well.
 To use the latter, run the setup_mysql_dev.sql script to prepare a MySQL server and set the HBNB_TYPE_STORAGE environmental variable equal to "db".
 Being able to switch between different forms of storage provides abstraction, allowing the code to run without knowing how it's stored.

+After a MySQL server is setup, users are able to:
+* Create a database
+* Create a new user (in localhost)
+* Setup a password for the new user
+* Setup privileges on the database
+* Add, update, and delete an object